fernandobrito/sigaa_parser/README.md

 ## To-do

 * Parse program by name (instead of ID);
-* Parse grades and completed courses by student (either by login and password, or transcript PDF file).
+* Parse grades and completed courses by student (either by login and password, or transcript PDF file);
+* Add validations after every request to see if we are on right page.

 ## Contributing

+## History

+At first we tried using `Mechanize` gem to automate the HTTP requests.
+However, it does not support JavaScript.
+As SIGAA is developed using JSF, the requests to work, we had to keep track of `javax.faces.ViewState ID`, which is an integer returned on every response.
+This number had to be sent back on every request, and sometimes the server would simply ignore my number and reset my session.

+Afterwards we tried using `capybara` with `poltergeist`, but as `capybara` is mainly designed to be used on acceptance tests, it was hard to make use of the lib outside that context.

+Finally, we moved to `Watir` with `PhantomJS` driver.
+Slow, but works fine and code is much more readable.